GEOG0231/cartMaterials/tutorials/custom_line_styles_in_AI.md

 Part 1 aims to be introductory, so we will just be drawing loosely on scratch paper.
 In a forthcoming installment, we will take a slightly more formal approach and develop our styles in a map taxonomy/style sheet that we then apply to our mapped geography.

+## Warm up

+Please open the [webpage](https://somethingaboutmaps.wordpress.com/monocarto-2019-winners/) that shows the MonoCarto 2019 winners.
+Look closely at the linework by the following cartographers:

+* John Nelson and Erich Rainville
+* Warren Davison
+* Jakob Listabarth
+* Sarah Bell

+Please write down the kinds of styles applied to linework that you can recognize on each map.

 ## Playlist

 [Intro to path styles with AI (12 videos)](https://www.youtube.com/playlist?list=PLdXGsLVpvp2r7YD4E5os-gzXLyeKv7b6C)